bemolicida/AIDL-PROJECT-ARTURO-P.G./README.md

-## CODE  "ARTUR PALOMINO CODE2.ipynb" EXECUTIONS
+## 9.CODE  "ARTUR PALOMINO CODE2.ipynb" EXECUTIONS

 The following table shows the different results for the first architecture, the siamese network with one loss.